ipa-kut/ret/README.md

 2. Start the `ret.urp` program on the UR5e Polyscope pendant

-3. Start the Button Press Detection application on the Raspberry Pi.
+3. Start the Button Press Detection application on the Raspberry Pi, **run with sudo to avoid GPIO runtime error**.

 4. The pendant may ask you to make the movement to starting position, press and hold the `Auto` option until it does.
 Then, press `Play` to start the loop.